Julia Görges: 2011: Second career title, breakthrough into top 25

 Beginning her season at the Auckland Open, Görges lost in the semifinals to the eventual champion Gréta Arn.
 In the second round of the Australian Open, she upset the No. 20 seed Kaia Kanepi.
 Her third-round match against the 2008 champion Maria Sharapova was a three-set battle, which Görges finally lost.
 This marked her best performance in a Grand Slam tournament, and she was rewarded by achieving a career-high No. 34 singles ranking on 31 January 2011.

 In February, she helped Germany defeat Slovenia in the Fed Cup competition by clinching the tie with a straight-sets win over Maša Zec Peškirič, her first win in the Fed Cup.
-Switching to the hard court, she then lost in the first round of Monterrey to Ksenia Pervak, and then continued to struggle at Indian Wells and Miami, losing in the second and first rounds respectively.
+Switching to the hardcourt, she then lost in the first round of Monterrey to Ksenia Pervak, and then continued to struggle at Indian Wells and Miami, losing in the second and first rounds respectively.
 At the Family Circle Cup in Charleston, however, she made a quarterfinal appearance on the green clay, losing to Elena Vesnina in three sets.

 In the Fed Cup in Stuttgart, Görges won a rubber for Germany against Melanie Oudin, who had defeated her in Miami.
-Staying in Stuttgart for the Porsche Tennis Grand Prix, she won her first Premier-level tournament and second WTA tournament, upsetting Samantha Stosur and benefitting from a retirement by Victoria Azarenka.
+Staying there for the Stuttgart Grand Prix, she won her first Premier-level tournament and second WTA tournament, upsetting Samantha Stosur and benefitting from a retirement by Victoria Azarenka.
 In the final, Görges scored the biggest win of her career by defeating world No. 1 Caroline Wozniacki in two sets, to become the first German to win the Porsche Tennis Grand Prix since Anke Huber in 1994.

 Less than two weeks after winning in Stuttgart, Görges defeated Wozniacki once again at the Madrid Open.
 She reached the semifinals, where she lost to Azarenka.

 Görges was the 17th seed at the French Open, but fell to the 11th seed Marion Bartoli in three sets in the third round.

 After a first round exit to Ana Ivanovic at the Aegon International, she reached the third round of Wimbledon where she fell to the 24th seed Dominika Cibulková in three sets.

 Görges failed to advance past the second round at Bad Gastein, Stanford, Carlsbad, Toronto, Cincinnati or Dallas.
 As the 24th seed at the US Open, she fell to the 13th seed Peng Shuai in two close sets in the third round.

-Taking part in the Asian part of the WTA tour, she fell in the quarterfinals of the Korea Open, the third round of the Pan Pacific Open, and the first round of the China Open.
+Taking part in the Asian part of the WTA Tour, she fell in the quarterfinals of the Korea Open, the third round of the Pan Pacific Open, and the first round of the China Open.
 She finished her 2011 season with a semifinal loss to Azarenka at the Luxembourg Open.
 She finished the year ranked 21st, accumulating a 38–25 singles record and a 22–18 doubles record.